SaeedNajafi/RIFF/README.md

 # Paraphrasing the Inputs
-This repository holds all of the code associated with the research side of my projects considering prompt engineering and paraphrasing the inputs for large language models.
+This repository holds all of the code associated with the research side of my projects considering prompt engineering and paraphrasing the inputs for language models.

 The static code checker runs on python3.9

 # Installing dependencies

-## Virtualenv installing on Cirrus VM
+## Virtualenv installing on linux VM
-You can call `setup.sh` with the `OS=cirrus` flag.
+You can call `setup.sh` with the `OS=linux` flag.
 This installs python in the linux VM and installs the ML libraries for the GPU cards.
 ```
-bash setup.sh OS=cirrus ENV_NAME=prompt_torch DEV=true
+bash setup.sh OS=linux ENV_NAME=prompt_torch DEV=true
 ```

 ## Virtualenv installing on Vector's GPU Cluster